Faculty Research Awards: 2018

 Faculty Research Awards 2018 were awarded to academic researchers across 24 disciplines by the Indian Union Minister of Human Resource Development Prakash Javadekar on 20 March in New Delhi.
-The awards were hosted by news magazine Careers360.
-The awards recognize the efforts of those in the field of academic research in India.
-The award carries a cash prize and a citation.
+The awards were hosted by Careers360.
+The awards recognise the efforts of those in the field of academic research in India.

-The awardees were chosen on the basis of their academic and research output in Scopus indexed journals, citation index and h-index for the period 2015–17.
+The awardees were chosen on the basis of their academic and research output in Scopus-indexed journals, citation index, and h-index for the period 2015–17.